 National Tertiary Teaching Excellence Awards

-There are up to 12 awards of $20,000 each, two of which recognise sustained excellence in teaching in a kaupapa Māori context.
-The winner of the Prime Minister's Supreme Award is chosen from among the 12 recipients, and receives an additional $10,000.
+Up to 10 awards of $20,000 are made annually, under the General and Kaupapa Māori categories.
+The winner of the Prime Minister's Supreme Award is chosen from among the recipients, and receives an additional $10,000.

 Teaching excellence at The University of Auckland

 Find out what makes an excellent teacher from Director of Teaching and Learning Dr Kevin Morris and our 2013 national Tertiary Teaching Excellence Award winners.